An Invitation to Tropical Alexandrov Curvature: Introduction

-Curvature is a classical concept in mathematics that has important implications in computational studies and real data applications.
-Given the increasing relevance of tropical geometry to computational studies and real data applications, such as machine learning and phylogenomics, studying curvature in tropical geometry is therefore also important.
-In this paper, we study Alexandrov curvature---a general measure for arbitrary metric spaces that depends on geodesic triangles---in the tropical projective torus.
-In tropical geometry, triangles are combinatorial, which means that there are different kinds of triangles.
-It turns out that the combinatorial type of tropical triangle can determine the curvature; in general, the curvature behavior is tightly connected to the combinatorial type of triangle.
-In this sense, the interest of our study is twofold: it is both the first study of Alexandrov curvature in tropical geometry and, to the best of our knowledge, it is the first instance where Alexandrov curvature is computed on a combinatorial object.
+With this statistical motivation in mind, in this paper we combine curvature with tropical geometry and study \emph{Alexandrov curvature}---a general measure for arbitrary metric spaces that depends on geodesic triangles---in the tropical projective torus.
+In tropical geometry, there are combinatorially different kinds of triangles.
+It turns out that the combinatorial type of tropical triangle can determine the curvature; and in general, the curvature behavior is tightly connected to this type.
+In this sense, the interest of our study is at least twofold: it is the first study of Alexandrov curvature in tropical geometry and, to the best of our knowledge, it is also the first instance where Alexandrov curvature is computed on a combinatorial object.

-In this work: \begin{itemize} \item We show that Alexandrov curvature in the plane with respect to the tropical metric may be positive, negative, and undefined in the same space: in particular, we prove that two out of the five combinatorial triangle types are always undefined, one always exhibits positive curvature; \item We give proportions of the occurrence of the two remaining combinatorial types of tropical triangle by random sampling: we show that one type is almost always negatively curved, while the other is almost always undefined; \item We give a procedure to randomly sample tropical triangles by type; \item We study tropical triangles and curvature in higher dimensions, in particular, we study by simulation the Alexandrov curvature behavior on sets of phylogenetic trees; and finally, \item We provide an open repository that makes all the code for all our numerical experiments publicly available. \end{itemize} These results are important because they have direct implications on computation in tropical geometric settings.
+In this work: \begin{itemize} \item We show that Alexandrov curvature in the plane with respect to the tropical metric may be positive, negative, and undefined in the same space: in particular, we prove that two out of the five combinatorial triangle types in the plane are always undefined, and one always exhibits positive curvature; \item We give proportions of the occurrence of the two remaining combinatorial types of tropical triangle by random sampling: we show that one type is almost always negatively curved, while the other is almost always undefined; \item We give a procedure to randomly sample tropical triangles by type; \item We explore tropical triangles and curvature in higher dimensions, in particular, we study by simulation the Alexandrov curvature behavior on sets of phylogenetic trees; and finally, \item We provide an open repository that makes all the code for all our numerical experiments publicly available. \end{itemize} These results are relevant because they have direct implications on statistical studies and computation in tropical geometric settings.
 Additionally, they are interesting because they reveal the intricate and complex geometric nature of the tropical projective torus, indicating that there still remains much to be understood.